writethedocs/www/docs/conf/portland/2018/news/cfp-reminder.rst

 If you're excited too, it might interest you to know that `ticket sales are now live <http://www.writethedocs.org/conf/portland/2018/>`_!
 For the last several years the conference has sold out, so it doesn't hurt to buy early.

+We'd like to thank Google for coming on board as our first big sponsor for the conference.
+If your company would be interested in sponsoring, drop us a line at `sponsorship@writethedocs.org <mailto:sponsorship@writethedocs.org>`_

 One small change to make note of – we're switching up conference swag this year!
 Instead of our traditional t-shirts, your ticket will include a fresh new rendition of branded WTD swag.
 Stay tuned for more details!

 Looking forward to seeing y'all in Portland!